What is freedom of information (FOI) ?

 If the information you need is not available from the publication scheme, you can request it from us by any of the following methods:

-Online - use our FOI request online form
+Online - use our Information Request Online Form

 E-mail - send us an e-mail at: email@example.com

-By post - postal address: FOI Section, Argyll and Bute Council, Governance and Law, Kilmory, Lochgilphead, Argyll, PA31 8RT
+By post - postal address: FOI Section, Argyll and Bute Council, Compliance & Regulatory Team, Kilmory, Lochgilphead, Argyll, PA31 8RT

 What will I receive?